 To resolve this problem, see "'Microsoft.Policies.Sensors.WindowsLocationProvider' is already defined" error when you edit a policy in Windows

-Updated ADMX/L files for Windows 10, version1803 contain only SearchOCR.ADML.
-This is not compatible with an older release of SearchOCR.ADMX that you still have in the Central Store.
-Details on the problem, see "Resource '$(string ID=Win7Only)' referenced in attribute displayName could not be found" error when you open gpedit.msc in Windows.
+Updated ADMX/L files for Windows 10 version 1803 contain only SearchOCR.ADML.
+It is not compatible with an older release of SearchOCR.ADMX that you still have in the Central Store.
+For more information about the problem, see "Resource '$(string ID=Win7Only)' referenced in attribute displayName could not be found" error when you open gpedit.msc in Windows.

-Both of these problems can be avoided by building a pristine PolicyDefinitions folder from a base OS release folder as described above.
+Both issues can be avoided by building a pristine PolicyDefinitions folder from a base OS release folder as described above.